wu87988622/ohara/docs/src/rest/rest-pipelines.rst

 :ref:`connector <rest-connectors>`.
 That is to say, it is ok to add un-running :ref:`connector <rest-connectors>` to pipeline.

+Allow setting the not exists object for the endpoint.
+The object resposne value is empty.

 Example Request 1
+  Running single topic example

   .. code-block:: json

      {